 Back when I was trying to clone Luna Bars, a commenter hinted that I should try using roasted soybeans and perhaps, date sugar.
-I finally got around to making a version with roasted soybeans today and think these are the best of the no-bake, easy, high protein bunch.
+I finally got around to making a version of soy protein bars with roasted soybeans and think these are the best of the no-bake, easy, high protein bunch.

 I pasted the nutrition information which I got from a program called “Mastercook” at the bottom.
 The 7 grams of protein per bar seems pretty good to me, though I’d like to whittle down the fat content a bit.
 Reduced fat peanut butter would fix that little problem, but for this version, I used full fat peanut butter.
 With a bit of chocolate drizzled over them these would be rich enough for dessert.
 As they are, they are a good breakfast treat or snack.
 They hold together very well after being chilled.